History of erotic depictions: Attitudes through history

 When large-scale excavations of Pompeii were undertaken in the 1860s, much of the erotic art of the Romans came to light, shocking the Victorians who saw themselves as the intellectual heirs of the Roman Empire.
 They did not know what to do with the frank depictions of sexuality, and endeavored to hide them away from everyone but upper-class scholars.
 The movable objects were locked away in the Secret Museum in Naples, and what could not be removed was covered and cordoned off so as to not corrupt the sensibilities of women, children and the working class.
-England's (and the world's) first laws criminalising pornography were enacted with the passage of the Obscene Publications Act of 1857.
+England's (and the world's) first laws criminalising pornography were enacted with the passage of the Obscene Publications Act 1857.
 Despite their occasional repression, depictions of erotic themes have been common for millennia.

 Pornography has existed throughout recorded history and has adapted to each new medium, including photography, cinema, video, and computers and the internet.

 The first instances of modern pornography date back to the sixteenth century when sexually explicit images differentiated itself from traditional sexual representations in European art by combining the traditionally explicit representation of sex and the moral norms of those times.

 The first amendment prohibits the U.S. government from restricting speech based on its content.
 Indecent speech is protected and may be regulated, but not banned.
 Obscenity is the judicially recognized exception to the first amendment.
 Historically, this exception was used in an attempt to ban information about sex education, studies on nudism, and sexually explicit literature.